Lakers Legend Kobe Bryant Shares Some Words Of Wisdom To Kyle Kuzma On ‘Staying Level-Headed’

 Kyle Kuzma must be aware how overconfidence can affect his game and reputation in the league.
 Receiving those words from someone like Kobe Bryant is definitely a big deal for Kuzma, who is only entering his second year in the NBA.
 With his impressive work ethic, it is not a surprise why the Lakers view Kuzma as part of their long-term plan.

-The arrival of LeBron James in Los Angeles made most people believe that the Lakers will include Kuzma in a trade package to acquire a superstar, specifically Kawhi Leonard of the San Antonio Spurs.
-However, recent reports from Stephen A. Smith of ESPN (h/t Lakers Nation) revealed that the Lakers have made Kuzma “off-limits” in any trade negotiation.
-As of now, it is safe to say that Kuzma will be playing in his sophomore year wearing the Purple and Gold.
-While continuously receiving advice from Kobe Bryant, Kuzma will be having the opportunity to play alongside the best player on the planet where he could possibly make his first appearance in the Western Conference Playoffs next season.
+The arrival of LeBron James in Los Angeles made most people believe that the Lakers will include Kuzma in a trade package to acquire another superstar, specifically Kawhi Leonard of the San Antonio Spurs.
+However, recent reports from Stephen A. Smith of ESPN, as reported by Lakers Nation, revealed that the Lakers have made Kuzma “off-limits” in any trade negotiation.

+As of now, it is safe to say that Kuzma will be playing in his second season wearing the Purple and Gold.
+While continuously receiving advice from Kobe Bryant, Kuzma will have the opportunity to play alongside the best player on the planet, where he could possibly make his first appearance in the Western Conference Playoffs next season.